At a Glance

 Research expenditures in 2011 totaled $85 million and is expected to reach $93 million during 2012.
 In 2009, the university received its largest grant in history -- $78 million over five years.
 Research is conducted within the individual colleges or through 15 independent research centers, laboratories and institutes.
 Major interdisciplinary research thrusts include: applied optics; Earth system science; information technology; management of science and technology; mechanical and aerospace engineering; modeling and simulation; nano and micro devices; space plasmas and astrophysics; space propulsion; biotechnology; systems engineering; and robotics.

-UAHuntsville is accredited by the Southern Association of Colleges and Schools.
+UAHuntsville is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 Numerous departments or programs also hold accreditation from professional associations, including the American Chemical Society, the Accreditation Board for Engineering and Technology, the Computing Sciences Accreditation Board, the Commission on Collegiate Nursing Education, the National Council for Accreditation of Teacher Education, the National Association of Schools of Art and Design, the National Association of Schools of Music, the American Assembly of Collegiate Schools of Business.
 The university’s Cooperative Education Program is one of only 13 accredited programs in the United States through The Accreditation Council for Cooperative Education (ACCE).

 UAH has more than 300 full-time faculty members; 92 percent have terminal degrees.
 The FTE student/faculty ratio is 16:1.